ashamsilva/AdvML/Final/index.md

 <img src="images/final.jpeg" width="400" height="60" alt="hi" class="inline"/>

 In conclusion, the predictions we make are a linear combination of the actual observed values of the dependent variable and by using locally weighted regression we obtained the predicted y as a different linear combination of the values of y.

-HERS
-Next, we will examine the performance of a locally weighted linear regression model.
-Linear regression is a supervised learning algorithm used for computing linear relationships between input (X) and output (Y).
-In the instance of a non-linear relationship between X and Y, locally weighted linear regression is used.
-Locally weighted linear regression is a non-parametric algorithm, that is, the model does not learn a fixed set of parameters as is done in ordinary linear regression.
-Rather parameters (tau) are computed individually for each query point x.
-While computing tau, a higher “preference” is given to the points in the training set lying in the vicinity of x than the points lying far away from x.
-Locally weighted linear regression includes numerous regression methods in a k-nearest neighbor meta-model.
-Furthermore, locally weighted linear regression is a memory-based approach to learning.
-It is called a "lazy learner" because it does not train until a query is posed to answer regarding prediction.

 ### Locally Weighted Regression Boosted (Boosted by both Decision Tree and Random Forest )
 The boosting process for locally weighted regressions allows for t